bamboothemes/zgf4-htaccess/README.md

-zgf4-htaccess
+zgf-htaccess
 =============

-Repo for the htaccess file used for Zen Grid Framework v4 themes.
+Repo for the htaccess file used for Zen Grid Framework themes (It can be used with any Joomla website).

 The htaccess file is a collection of htaccess rules easily found with some google searches.
 Initially published by Rob Went for Joomlapure.